fatash89/atom/doc/source/includes/sdk-specification.md

 will be stored in Redis and will be able to be retrieved using the `parameter_read` API.

-The `timeout_ms` argument is powerful -- it allows you to set a time at which the parameter will auto-expire and the memory will be cleaned up. *This feature is not to be depended on as the primary clean-up mechanism for parameters*.
-Do not rely on the timeout to free your memory, this is poor form.
+The `timeout_ms` argument is powerful -- it allows you to set a time at which the parameter will auto-expire and the memory will be cleaned up.
+By default, the `timeout_ms` is set to 0 so the parameter will not expire and will exist until explicitly deleted.
+Elements that create parameters should explicitly delete them when they are no longer needed.

 ### API